 Most giant breeds are susceptible to certain health conditions more so than others.
 Although the below list isn’t exhaustive, they are the most likely concerns you need to know about.
 You’ll want to be knowledgeable about what conditions to recognize so that you can deal with them straight away should they arise.

 The amount of food your Dane consumes will depend on his size, age, and energy levels.
 Many dogs will eat four to six cups of food a day, but some will eat more than this.
-To make sure that your dog gets the right amount of food, follow the package’s instructions.
+To make sure that your dog gets the right amount of food, follow the package’s instructions and also read our Great Dane puppy feeding chart.

 It’s important not to overfeed this breed because he will eat as much as you feed him.
 They already carry enough weight, so he doesn’t need any more weight adding to his frame.
 It can also lead to further health problems and add pressure to his cardiac system.
 If you find that he is putting on too many pounds, it’s time to switch him to a weight management kibble and get him moving more.